-- Therefore, anything that limits patient confidentiality and consent such as a consent declaration, must itself have very strong countervailing public interest grounds.
+- The HRCDC will require information demonstrating that the public interest in carrying out the health research significantly outweighs the public interest in requiring the explicit consent of the research participant.
+It is important that any public interest test considers how best to balance the public interest with fundamental rights and freedoms of the research participants. - One of the key objectives of data protection is to "protect the fundamental rights and freedoms of natural persons and in particular their right to the protection of personal data". - Therefore, anything that limits patient confidentiality and consent such as a consent declaration, must itself have very strong countervailing public interest grounds.
 The role of the HRCDC is to robustly and independently scrutinise applications and to test grounds so as to protect public trust and support health research. - Therefore, the HRCDC should be satisfied that any declaration made, based on the information provided by the applicant, will uphold the right to data protection of research participants. - The consent declaration process is not there as an alternative to seeking consent.
-The HRCDC will require evidence to support a claim that obtaining consent is not feasible. - A declaration is made specifically for the purpose of data processing, for health research. - The scope of a consent declaration, if made, will be typically for a defined part of the research project rather than the entirety of the project and the application should be prepared accordingly. - The Applications Status Log is publicly available and maybe a useful resource to understand the decisions made by the HRCDC, why conditions were attached to declarations, and reasons why applications were made to the HRCDC by researchers.
+The HRCDC will require evidence to support a claim that obtaining consent is not feasible. - A declaration is made specifically for the purpose of processing personal data, for health research.
+Please note that personal data includes pseudonymised data. - The scope of a consent declaration, if made, may be for a defined part of the research project rather than the entirety of the project and the application should be prepared accordingly (e.g. consent may be or will be obtained for part of the data processing within the study, but not others) - The Applications Status Log is publicly available and maybe a useful resource to understand the decisions made by the HRCDC, why conditions were attached to declarations, and reasons why applications were made to the HRCDC by researchers.

-5. APPLICATION FORM GUIDANCE LAY LAY SUMMARY OF RESEARCH
+4. APPLICATION FORM GUIDANCE

+LAY SUMMARY OF RESEARCH